GFite/purplepaper/finx-io/src/pages/blog/01-finx-history/index.md

 of the Asset with the Ratings Agency necessary for placement in regulated portfolios, and having them interact directly to produce a saleble financial arrangement was the primary purpose.

-The idea worked well, but it became obvious that a Private Network was antithetical to the whole idea of Decentralized Finance.
+The idea worked, but it became obvious that a Private Network was antithetical to the whole idea of Decentralized Finance.
 Principles of anonymity, true transparency, public right to information, and the theoretical difficulty a party will have in creating a monopoly all are possible if we are able to cooperatively interact on a public network.
 Additionally, the Ethereum 2 network is designed such that the cost of participation is exactly the cost of the resources you consume.
 By contrast, our current system allows